nicfheorais/study-request-app-server/README.md

 ```
     import express from "express";

+    // will also import our custom router aliases here

     const app = express();

     app.use(express.json());

+    //FYI potentially add CORS import and middleware here

+    // will also app.use our custom router aliases here

     export default app;
     // FYI the database PORT is now covered in bin/www.js

-    //TODO: will add the routes into here?
+    //FYI the routes are now in the ./routes folder
 ```

 ---